hydrocotyl bonariensis aka pennywort, dollarweed, hydrocotyle or kurnells curse

 Cultural control of Hydrocotyle.

-Cultural or mechanical means of removal are generally unsuccessful.
+Cultural or mechanical control is generally unsuccessful.
 However, you can consider the following:

-• The University of Florida has shown that if you reduce the irrigation frequency it results in less Hydrocotyle.
+• Irrigate properly.
+The University of Florida has shown that if you reduce the irrigation frequency it results in less Hydrocotyle.

 • Mow at the right height for your turf grass.
-A dense, thick turf cover goes a long way toward controlling Hydrocotyle.
+A dense, thick turf cover goes a long way toward the control of Hydrocotyle.

 • If shade is an issue manage this.
-Shaded areas tend to remain damp for longer.
+Turf in shade remains damp for longer.

 • Hand removal of Hydrocotyle does not work well.
-Usually the weak leaf stem snaps off, and leaves the underground stem behind.
+What tends to happen is the weak leaf stem snaps off, and leaves the underground rhizomes behind.
+It then regrows from this.

 Hydrocotyle on Bowling Greens.

-On a sandy, well drained bowling green or golf green over watering is normally the problem.
-Growth of Hydrocotyle is most aggressive in damp areas, so if you remove even very slight hollows and don’t overwater it will discourage Hydrocotyle.
+On a sandy, well drained bowling green or golf green, over watering is a common problem.
+Growth of Hydrocotyle is most aggressive in damp areas, so if you remove slight hollows and don’t overwater, it discourages Hydrocotyle.

-When you mow and lower the height of cut, the leaves tend to be smaller.
+When you mow at a low height of cut, the leaves of Dollarweed tend to be smaller.
 In unmown areas the leaves are larger, being up to 20 mm in diameter.

 Chemical control of Hydrocotyle.